soulpower007/lightweight-ResNet/README.md

 # Training

-This Python script `main.py` is designed to run an experiment to train ResNet on CIFAR10.
+The Python script `main.py` is designed to run an experiment to train ResNet on CIFAR10.
 ```
 python main.py [--dev]
 ```